 Benefits to research, management, and conservation

-- The involvement of commercial fisheries in management and conservation
+- The involvement of commercial fisheries, forestry and agriculture in management and conservation

 Benefits to the tourist, the broader community, and educators

-As a form of citizen science, research tourism in a wildlife tourism setting frequently provides the following benefits to the tourism industry, the community, tourists, and public education:
+As a form of citizen science, research tourism in a wildlife tourism setting frequently provides the following benefits to the tourism industry, tourists and the community in general:

-- Tourists feel they have contributed to something important
+- A feeling of satisfaction from having contributed to something important

 - Increased community awareness and stewardship of research and conservation issues